lekhrajdinkar/data-engineer/docs/99_more/02_interview_behaviour/01_05_behavioural_more.md

     - senior over did engineer - aws glue job, cluster serverless, hourly pay
     - I advised, max 2 GB csv coming daily and  single server could handle, no cluster needed for processing
     - advised to write custom etl code with pyspark.
-    - start with ECS cluster task with task=1. will scale task count horizontally in the future.
+    - start with ECS cluster task with task=1. it will scale task count horizontally in the future.

 - **story-2**